Board Modifications

 Arduino Fio

 Another board, I never had on my desk.
 And another board that can be programmed with an FTDI adapter.
 Again for this reason, no hardware modifications are necessary, as long as no XBee is plugged in or a FTDI-adapter is connected.
+Note that there appears to be a solder bridge between the DTR output of the XBee module and a cap connected to the MCU.
+This must be open when an XBee module is present.

 Modifying an Arduino BT